Drones in India, like drones in Africa, are expected to solve many of India’s critical problems by leapfrogging existing technological constraints.

 What is NPNT?

-- NPNT is a software program that enables every Remotely Piloted Aircraft (except Nano) to obtain a valid permission through DigitalSky platform before operating in India.
+NPNT is a software program.
+It enables every Remotely Piloted Aircraft (except Nano) to obtain a valid permission through DigitalSky platform before operating in India.

-- DigitalSky is a Ministry of Civil Aviation initiative, a highly secure and scalable platform which supports technology frameworks such as NPNT designed for enabling flight permission digitally and managing Unmanned Aircraft operations and traffic efficiently.
+DigitalSky is a Ministry of Civil Aviation initiative, a highly secure and scalable platform.
+This supports technology frameworks such as NPNT.
+Which is designed for enabling flight permission digitally and managing Unmanned Aircraft operations and traffic efficiently.

-- If a NPNT compliant drone tries to breach geo-fencing (to go beyond the permissible boundary in the airspace), the in-built software will compel the drone to return-to-home (RTH).
+If a NPNT compliant drone tries to breach geo-fencing (to go beyond the permissible boundary in the airspace).
+It will result in the in-built software to compel the drone to return-to-home (RTH).

-- UAS categorised as airplane, rotorcraft and hybrid with further categorisation as remotely piloted aircraft, model remotely piloted aircraft and autonomous unmanned aircraft system.
+- UAS are categorised as airplane, rotorcraft and hybrid.
+This includes remotely piloted aircraft, model remotely piloted aircraft and autonomous unmanned aircraft systems.

 - UA is classified as nano, micro, small, medium and large unmanned aircraft based on the maximum all up weight.